 National Book Award winner Ibram X. Kendi discusses how political, economic, and cultural self-interest cultivate racist policies that in turn create racist ideas which become engrained into the fabric of our nation.
-Kendi, author of the New York Times-bestselling book Stamped From the Beginning, gives a compelling experience when he speaks of his vast knowledge on the findings of his new book and his viewpoints on related movements such as #BlackLivesMatter.
+Kendi, author of the New York Times-bestselling book Stamped From the Beginning, and the forthcoming How to Be an Anti-Racist, gives a compelling experience when he speaks of his vast knowledge on the findings of his new book and his viewpoints on related movements such as #BlackLivesMatter.

 This February give your audiences the chance to interact with a living legend of the Civil Rights Movement.
 In 1957, Carlotta Walls LaNier was the youngest of the famed “Little Rock Nine” who integrated Central High School.
 LaNier motivates audiences with her personal story of perseverance and strength during this pivotal moment in history.

 Pulitzer Prize winner and National Humanities Medal recipient Isabel Wilkerson is the author of The Warmth of Other Suns, the New York Times bestseller that tells the true story of three people who made the decision of their lives during the Great Migration.
 She is an exceptional speaker who uses these fascinating real-life stories to illuminate a vital moment in American History and to open up larger conversations about social justice and immigration.